jakdoonga/Trajectory-Genration/README.md

 roslaunch traj_gen traj_gen.launch
 ```

-Move lift and wheel synchronously.
+Create the trajectory of lift and wheel.
+Herein, the goal position is not the relative value but the absolute one.

 ```
 rostopic pub /mode_val traj_gen/mode "mode_val: 2